The Architecture of OpenERP¶

-It acts as a web server to an end user connecting from a web browser, but it also acts as a client to the OpenERP application server just as a GTK application client does.
+It acts as a web server to an end user connecting from a web browser, but it also acts as a client to the OpenERP application server.

 So in this book its context will determine whether the client-web component is referred to as a server or a client.

 PostgreSQL, the relational and object database management system.

 It is a free and open-source high-performance system that compares well with other database management systems such as MySQL and FirebirdSQL (both free), Sybase, DB2 and Microsoft SQL Server (all proprietary).
 It runs on all types of Operating System, from Unix/Linux to the various releases of Windows, via Mac OS X, Solaris, SunOS and BSD.

 These three components can be installed on the same server or can be distributed onto separate computer servers, if performance considerations require it.